yarkqub/my_kiosk/readme.md

 ## To do

-✅ Add subcategory to the products

-✅ Delete the subcategory from the products

-✅ Edit selected product

-✅ Add back button at cashier?

-✅ Add function to client display

 * Fix code finder for cashier

 * Fix the bug the product quantity when product is added to the cart